 - As long as your parents combined limited guarantee amount and their existing mortgage amount is less than 80% on their own property’s value then a guarantor option is still a viable option.

 - Most lenders require guarantors to seek legal advice prior to settlement of the loan.
-We recommend your parents to sit down with a lawyer before you buy your home, only because if they decide to be guarantor initially and then decide not to proceed after formal approval, then you may be left unable to complete the purchase.
+We also recommend the guarantor sit down with their Financial Planner to understand how becoming a guarantor may impact on their own financial situation now and while acting as guarantor.
+It’s important the Guarantor does this before you buy your home, only because if they decide to be guarantor initially and then decide not to proceed after formal approval, then you may be left unable to complete the purchase.

-- All lenders allow immediate family to be a guarantor, apart from your parents this can include an aunt, uncle, grandparents, and a defacto partner.
+- All lenders allow immediate family to be a guarantor, apart from your parents this can include an aunt, uncle, grandparents, adult children, and a spousal partner.